team-dev-docs/spriteai-dev-docs/docs/Sprite methods and Functions/Remove Background Color from Images.md

 ## Why should I use this function?

-Use this function when you need to remove a specific background color from an image, making it transparent.
-This is particularly useful for creating sprites or preparing images for overlay on different backgrounds.
+The `removeBackgroundColor` function is useful when you need to remove a specific background color from an image, making it transparent.
+This is particularly helpful in image processing tasks, such as preparing sprites or icons where you want to eliminate a uniform background color.

 ## What parameters or arguments are required?

-The `removeBackgroundColor` function requires the following parameters:
+The function takes the following parameters:

 1. `inputPath` (string): The file path of the input image.
 2. `outputPath` (string): The file path where the processed image will be saved.
 3. `targetColor` (string): The color to be removed, specified as a CSS color string (e.g., '#FFFFFF' for white).
 4. `colorThreshold` (number, optional): The tolerance for color matching.
 Default is 0.
-5. `options` (object, optional): Additional options (currently not used in the function).
+5. `options` (object, optional): Additional options (currently unused in the provided code).

 ## Prerequisites